owasp-amass/docs/docs/index.md

 ---

-## Getting Started 🔧
+## Getting Started

-Follow these steps to start exploring Amass:
+🔧 Follow these steps to start exploring Amass:

 1. **Installation**: Check out the [installation guide](installation.md) for setup instructions.

 2. **Basic Usage**: Learn practical ways to use Amass in the [user manual](user-manual.md).

 3. **Configuration**: Customize Amass with settings described in the [configuration guide](configuration.md).

-* `mkdocs new [dir-name]` - Create a new project.
-* `mkdocs serve` - Start the live-reloading docs server.
-* `mkdocs build` - Build the documentation site.
-* `mkdocs -h` - Print help message and exit.

-## Project layout

-    mkdocs.yml    # The configuration file.
-    docs/
-        index.md  # The documentation homepage.
-        ...       # Other markdown pages, images and other files.

 License